TBlindaruk/ZEND-PHP-7.1-Certification-ZCPE-/3-String/functions/README.md

-lcfirst — Make a string's first character lowercase levenshtein — Calculate Levenshtein distance between two strings localeconv — Get numeric formatting information md5_file — Calculates the md5 hash of a given file md5 — Calculate the md5 hash of a string metaphone — Calculate the metaphone key of a string money_format — Formats a number as a currency string nl_langinfo — Query language and locale information
+lcfirst — Make a string's first character lowercase levenshtein — Calculate Levenshtein distance between two strings localeconv — Get numeric formatting information metaphone — Calculate the metaphone key of a string money_format — Formats a number as a currency string nl_langinfo — Query language and locale information